Caracal: A Jumper Extraordinaire With Satellite Dish Ears

 Caracals Are Champion High Jumpers

-The fastest and largest of the small African cats, caracals are high jump champions, snagging birds out of the air with their sharp claws.
+The fastest and largest of the African small wildcats, caracals are high jump champions, snagging birds out of the air with their sharp claws.

 "Caracals are notorious for being able to jump almost 3 meters (10 feet) into the air from a crouch position to catch their prey," says Tertius Kohn, a professor in the Department of Medical Bioscience at the University of the Western Cape, in an email.
 "For an animal that is the size of a beagle dog, that's not too bad."